What is negative cash flow?

 It’s easy to miscalculate cash flow.
 Your estimated rental income might be over-optimistic, and you might also assume full occupancy (ie. 52 weeks a year).
 Conversely, you might underestimate maintenance costs or insurance.

 Investors who get the cash flow of their property wrong can quickly run into problems.
 They either have to raise additional cash to prop up their property each month (potentially putting them under great financial stress), or sell.
-Selling property under pressure is never ideal and these investors can lose big.
+Selling property under pressure is never ideal and these investors can lose a lot.
 Sadly, this is a common mistake.

 Work out your cash flow